ajnsit/purescript-concur-react-router/README.md

 To allow the user to switch routes, you can provide links with `linkTo`.

+To navigate to new location, use `redirect` widget.

 ## Example

 A simple example with dynamic routes is available at https://github.com/ajnsit/purescript-concur-react-router/blob/master/src/Main.purs.